hhaji/Applied-Machine-Learning/Projects/Projects-Fall-2021/Data/Global-Features/Readme.md

-# Global Features of datasets
+# Global features of datasets